 Making Ideas CONCRETE

-Each year Catawba College Professor Steve Coggin fries an egg for his introductory biology class.
+Each year Catawba College Associate Provost and Biology Professor Steve Coggin fries an egg for his introductory biology class.

 It's typical Coggin: taking a complex idea and making it concrete.